Skip to main content skip to search skip to contact

 Law Society Roundtable

-ARAG are partnering with the Law Society to host a roundtable event focused on clinical negligence in women’s health in October.
+ARAG recently partnered with the Law Society to host a roundtable event dedicated to exploring clinical negligence in women’s health—a topic that continues to raise important questions within the legal and healthcare sectors.

-This roundtable gathers patient care and legal experts to explore the ongoing challenges in this vital area, such as:
+This roundtable gathered patient care and legal experts to explore the ongoing challenges in this vital area, such as:

 Related articles